SlamBamActionman/docs/src/en/space-station-14/mapping/guides/mapping-guide.md

 ## General Station Layout

 **[TODO: Expand this section?
-Maybe move things into a Tips & Tricks section instead.]**
+Maybe move things into a Tips & Tricks section instead.
+Everything below is just notes atm.]**

 When designing a station, you want to have a healthy balance of **Departmental**, **General** and **Maintenance** areas.

 Avoid dead end hallways and areas.

 Avoid double-thick walls.
+Minus places like armory or vault of course, however these places oftentimes have unique designs like airgap spacing or otherwise, and should be discussed more heavily in a per-room analysis.